Articles related to Korean culture and the arts.

 Summer 2017 Schedule and Fees: For the past several sessions, our Korean Fundamentals and Level 1 classes have reached maximum capacity.
 It is highly advised to register as soon as possible to secure your spot.
 Prices do not include book or $10 material fee.

 *Please Note: The only difference between Sections A, B and C are the DAYS and TIMES.
 The content is exactly the same.
+Section C will be in Buena Park.

 Each class needs a minimum of 3 students to remain open.
 If minimum registration is not met, classes may be cancelled.
 Enroll now to ensure your class remains open.